CONDITIONS OF SALE

 22. Removal of goods.

 23. Purchase Price.
-The buyer shall pay the hammer price together with a premium of 10% or 16.667% (as stated at time of sale) of the hammer price (adjusted for VAT as necessary).
+The buyer shall pay the hammer price together with a premium of 16.667% (as stated at time of sale) of the hammer price (adjusted for VAT as necessary).
 The premium attracts VAT at the standard rate and is payable by all buyers.
 THIS IS SUBJECT TO CHANGE WITHOUT NOTICE.

 24. Commission to Bid.
 Richard Edmonds Auctions will execute bids on behalf of all intending buyers unable to attend the sale at no charge.
 Richard Edmonds Auctions undertake to purchase lots as cheaply as allowed by other bids and reserves.
 Bids must be submitted in writing and whilst every care is taken in carrying out instructions Richard Edmonds Auctions cannot be held responsible for errors and omissions made in carrying out such bids.
 Commission bids will not be accepted by persons who have not inspected lots and are subject to all conditions.